HowieWork/a-common-sense-guide-to-data-structure-and-algorithms/README.md

 3. Queue: FIFO; horizontal, front/back; **Enqueue** / **Dequeue**

 4. Abstract data type: A set of theoretical rule that revolve around some other built-in data structure, i.e. set, stack, queue ...

+### Ch.10 Recursively Recurse with Recursion

+1. Recursion: a function calling itself; In almost any case in which you can use a loop, you can also use recursion; Recursion is a tool that allows for writing elegant code.

+2. Base Case: every recursive function needs at least one base case to prevent it from calling itself indefinitely.

+3. How to read / write: 1) Starting analysis from the **base case** and building up is a great way to reason about recursive code.

+4. How computer works with recursion?
+Call Stack; Stack Overflow: there is simply no more room in the short-term memory to hold all this data.